-Enjoy yourself on Bonfire Night but please stay safe is the message from West Lancashire Borough Council and its partners.
+Have an enjoyable Bonfire Night by staying safe is the message from West Lancashire Borough Council and its partners.

 West Lancashire Borough Council, the Police and the Fire Service have action planned to help residents celebrate bonfire night safely without any problems of nuisance or dangerous behaviour.

-The three partners have worked together over the last 13 years and have signifcantly reduced the number of unauthorised bonfires.
+The three partners have worked together over the last 14 years and have significantly reduced the number of unauthorised bonfires.

-Cleansing operations have been improved, so any flammable rubbish can be cleared away quickly.
-The partners are aiming to cut the number of problems even further, and are advising residents to take extra care of their bins, boxes and bags, and where possible, secure them so others can’t use them and start fires with the waste material.
-The Council would also ask residents to present their bins to be emptied so that there is minimal waste around.
-Residents will have to pay the cost of replacing any wheeled bins damaged, and new bins cost £23 each.
+Cleansing operations will focus upon the removal of flammable waste as quickly as possible.
+The partners want to continue reducing the number of problems even further, and are advising residents to take care of their wheeled bins, and store them, where possible in a secure location.
+The Council is encouraging residents to present their bins to be emptied prior to Bonfire Night so that there is minimal waste around.
+Residents will have to pay the cost of replacing any wheeled bins that are lost or damaged.

-The partners are also keen to enforce the message that fly-tipping is an offence, and it is important that all parties are additionally vigilant in the run up to bonfire night in ensuring that waste is identified and removed.
-In 2013, the Council issued two formal cautions in this regard.
-Officers will be looking out for anyone using bonfire night as an excuse to dump waste and will not hesitate to take appropriate action.
+The partners are also keen to enforce the message that fly-tipping is an offence, and it is important that all parties are additionally vigilant in the run up to Bonfire Night in ensuring that waste is identified and removed.
+The Council has issued formal cautions in this regard in the past.
+Officers will be looking out for anyone using Bonfire Night as an excuse to dump waste and will not hesitate to take appropriate action.
 The maximum fine for fly-tipping materials is £50,000.

 The sites are:

-Matt Hamer, Lancashire Fire and Rescue Service Station Manager for West Lancashire., said: “We are well prepared for Bonfire Night and enjoy an extremely productive relationship with our partner agencies, including West Lancashire Borough Council and Lancashire Constabulary.
+Mark Winder, Station Manager for the West Lancashire Borough, said: “We are well prepared for Bonfire Night and enjoy an extremely productive relationship with our partner agencies.
 This enables us to implement our fire safety and fire prevention strategies to best effect."

-West Lancashire Police Inspector Adrian Jolly added: “We will be working with other agencies to successfully tackle crime and anti-social behaviour on Bonfire Night and in the weeks leading up to it.
+West Lancashire Police Partnerships Inspector, Chief Inspector Ian Jones, added: “We will be working with other agencies to successfully tackle crime and anti-social behaviour on Bonfire Night and in the weeks leading up to it.
 We will deal robustly with anyone we find engaging in such behaviour.”

-If residents have concerns about a bonfire before it is lit they should contact the Council on 01695 577177 during office hours.
+If residents have concerns about a bonfire before it is lit they should contact the Council on 01695 577177 between 9am and 5pm.
 Every effort will be made by Council staff to remove the bonfire if:

 If a bonfire has been lit outside the permitted times, is dangerous, or on private land, please dial 999 and ask for the police and fire service.
-For advice call the fire stations at Ormskirk on 01695 572223 or Skelmersdale on 01695 723853.
+For advice on fire safety call the fire stations at Ormskirk on 01695 572223 or Skelmersdale on 01695 723853.